 The platform allows for Bitcoin margin trading with leverages of up to 5x.
 Supported currencies for margin trading include Augur, Bitcoin, Bitcoin Cash, Ethereum, Ethereum Classic, Monero, Ripple and Tether.
 Kraken also provides advanced order types such as stop-loss orders and automated trading.
 Check out their designated margin trading section for more information.

-Best Bitcoin Margin Platforms – Final Thoughts
+Best Crypto Exchanges with Margin Trading – Final Thoughts

 Margin trading is relatively easy to set up and do, it’s learning how to do it what is hard.
-There are plenty of exchanges, each with its own set of contracts, available on the market, allowing you to trade and use your Bitcoin to go long or short and profit when the price goes up or down.
+There are plenty of bitcoin margin exchanges, each with its own set of contracts, available on the market, allowing you to trade and use your Bitcoin to go long or short and profit when the price goes up or down.
 Newbies are recommended to always start first with testnets and demo accounts but some disagree with that, as your testnet habits won’t necessarily translate well into real trading.

 Once you’ve mastered the testnet (or have decided to skip it altogether) you should move onto very small real trading amounts.
 This should help you become more comfortable and teach you about managing your risk and trading responsibly.
 If you focus on mastering these two skills, you might never get that 100x profit on a single position; what you will definitely get is the knowhow required for steady, healthy gains and the ability to avoid “getting rekt”.
 And in the long run, knowing how not to get rekt always wins.